Provisions of the Dodd–Frank Wall Street Reform and Consumer Protection Act: Title X: Bureau of Consumer Financial Protection

 Within the Bureau, a new Consumer Advisory Board assists the Bureau and informs it of emerging market trends.
 This Board is appointed by the Bureau's Director, with at least six members recommended by regional Fed Presidents.
 Elizabeth Warren was the first appointee of the President as an adviser to get the Bureau operating.
 The Consumer Financial Protection Bureau can be found on the web.

 The Bureau was formally established when Dodd–Frank was enacted, on July 21, 2010.
 After a one-year "stand up" period, the Bureau obtained enforcement authority and began most activities on July 21, 2011.

 The Durbin Amendment targeting interchange fees is also in Title X, under Subtitle G, section 1075.

+Section 1071: Small Business Lending Data Collection

+Section 1071 amended the Equal Credit Opportunity Act (ECOA) to require financial institutions to collect and report data on credit applications from women-owned, minority-owned, and small businesses.
+Congress established two statutory purposes: facilitating enforcement of fair lending laws, and enabling identification of business and community development needs for underserved small businesses.

+The CFPB issued a final rule implementing Section 1071 on March 30, 2023, more than a decade after the statute's enactment.
+The rule requires covered lenders, those originating at least 100 small business loans annually, to collect and report data including loan amount, pricing, census tract, action taken, and demographic information about business owners.

+The rule faced legal challenges from banking industry groups in multiple federal courts.
+In Texas Bankers Association v.
+CFPB, plaintiffs argued the CFPB exceeded its statutory authority.
+The district court rejected these challenges in August 2024, but the Fifth Circuit granted a stay pending appeal in February 2025.

+Following litigation delays and the Supreme Court's ruling upholding the CFPB's funding structure in Consumer Financial Protection Bureau v.
+Community Financial Services Association of America (2024), the CFPB extended compliance deadlines multiple times.
+In November 2025, the CFPB proposed substantial revisions to narrow the rule's scope, including raising the lender coverage threshold and reducing required data points.
+On May 1, 2026, the CFPB finalized revised Section 1071 regulations that substantially narrowed the scope of the 2023 rule by increasing the lender coverage threshold, reducing required reporting fields, excluding certain credit products from coverage, and extending the compliance date to January 1, 2028.